kholia/OSX-KVM/HighSierra/README.md

 * Fedora 27 running on i7-5820K CPU.

-* Ubuntu 18.04 running on i5-6500 CPU.
+* Ubuntu 18.04 running on i5-6500 and i7-8750H CPUs.

 * Gentoo (October-2017) running on AMD FX-8320 CPU with AMD RX 470 GPU
   passthrough.

 * Arch Linux (February-2018) on i7-6700HQ CPU.

-Tested with QEMU >= 2.10 (with an out-of-tree patch) and Linux 4.10.x / 4.12.x.
+Tested with QEMU >= 2.12 (QEMU 3.0 works too) and Linux Kernel >= 4.10.
+A CPU
-A CPU with SSE4.1 support is required for macOS High Sierra.
+with SSE4.1 support is required for macOS High Sierra.
 Intel VT-x / AMD SVM is required.

 ### Installation Preparation